Getting on Track Financially

 Nothing says financial loss quite like a divorce but if you are smart before and after the divorce, you will get back on track quicker and smarter.
 Divorce is a loss in many different arenas and finances is a huge one but the following tips should help you along your path to financial stability.

 Dealing with finances after divorce actually means having a clear picture of things before you hit the mediation table.
+You may find yourself needing Divorce Lawyers to settle some of the most important factors of the divorce.
 Sitting down with a financial planner and estate attorney prior to divorce is one of the smartest moves toward post divorce success.
 So many of my clients come in after all the papers have been signed and lament that they can’t afford what they fought so hard to get.
 Having an appointment with a financial planner might leave you a little disheartened when he tells you it’s not in your best interest long term to keep the marital home, but at least you will be seeing things as they are and not how you wish they could be.

 Get organized.
 Organization is key to feeling in control so develop a system for keeping track of incoming bills, items that your ex has paid and hasn’t paid, simplify bill paying and create a calendar for bills owed short and long term.